DSP Concepts raises $14.5M for its Audio Weaver platform – TechCrunch

 So the round was led by Taiwania Capital, but it also includes investments from the strategic arms of DSP Concepts’ industry partners — BMW i Ventures (which led the Series A), the Sony Innovation Growth Fund by Innovation Growth Ventures, MediaTek Ventures, Porsche Ventures and the ARM IoT Fund.

 Paul said Audio Weaver started out as the “secret weapon” of the Beckmanns’ consulting business, which he could use to “whip out” the results of an audio engineering project.
-At a certain point, consulting customers started asking him, “Hey, how about you teach me how to use that?” so they decided to launch a startup focused on the Audio Weaver platform.
+At a certain point, consulting customers started asking him, “Hey, how about you teach me how to use that?,” so they decided to launch a startup focused on the Audio Weaver platform.

 Paul described the software as a “graphical block diagram editor.”
 Basically, it provides a way for audio engineers to combine and customize different software modules for audio processing.